garth5689/garth5689.github.io/_posts/2016-12-16-genetic_boggle.markdown

 </p>
 {::options parse_block_html="false" /}

-Two point crossover is also included with deap, so just needs to be specified.

-{% highlight python %}
-toolbox.register("mate", tools.cxTwoPoint)
-{% endhighlight %}

 ### Mutation {#mutation}
 Random mutations are the second mechanism for introducing changes into the population.
 After the offspring has been produced, small mutations are introduced into the population.
 Naturally this occurs through errors in DNA reproduction and damage to the DNA sequence.
 An example of this is Charles Darwin's finches.
 In the Galapagos Islands, Darwin discovered that many seemingly similar finches were actually different species.
 These different species had developed many different beak shapes that allowed them access to new food sources.
 Some beaks are sharp and pointed to catch insects, while others are broad to better eat seeds from cacti.
 As these beaks developed, it gave each species access to the new food source, and a better chance of survival.